Real Madrid 2-2 Arsenal (pens 3-2): Gareth Bale nets in surprise substitute appearance

 - How Real Madrid beat Arsenal on penalties

-Sokratis' two bookings inside a minute before the break levelled things up in terms of personnel, and after the break Real levelled the scores too with a pair of quick-fire goals, the first from surprise inclusion Bale who toe-poked home the rebound from Marco Asensio's effort.
+Sokratis Papastathopoulos' two bookings inside a minute before the break levelled things up in terms of personnel, and after the break, Real levelled the scores with a pair of quick-fire goals.
+The first came from surprise inclusion Bale who toe-poked home the rebound from Marco Asensio's effort.

-Within minutes Real restored parity with Asensio getting the final touch this time, a powerful effort in at Emiliano Martinez's near post from Marcelo's cross.
+Within minutes, Real restored parity with Asensio getting the final touch, a powerful effort in at Emiliano Martinez's near post from Marcelo's cross.

-After Bale's clearance and near-miss for a second, Arsenal substitute Eddie Nketiah missed two fine chances to win the game late on which instead saw it go to a shoot-out, and it was Real who picked up the extra point when Robbie Burns missed the decisive kick.
+After Bale's clearance and near-miss for a second, Arsenal substitute Eddie Nketiah missed two fine chances to win the game late on which instead saw it go to a shoot-out.
+It was Real who picked up the extra point when Robbie Burns missed the decisive kick.

 How Bale helped snatch victory from defeat

-An experienced Arsenal side flew out of the traps in Washington and had much the better of the early play, the same of which could not be said for Nacho.The defender was given his marching orders within 10 minutes when he palmed Lacazette's goalbound effort off the line - and the Frenchman took a second bite of the cherry to fire in off the post from the spot.
+An experienced Arsenal side flew out of the traps in Washington and had much the better of the early play.
+Real defender Nacho was then was given his marching orders within 10 minutes when he palmed Lacazette's goalbound effort off the line - and the Frenchman fired in off the post from the spot.

 The Gunners took full advantage of their extra man and soon had a two-goal lead with an early sign their front two have kept up their chemistry.
 A deft first-time backheel from Lacazette set Aubameyang free, and he rounded Keylor Navas before slotting in.

-But with things looking rosy and half-time approaching, Arsenal were shot in the foot, as much by the referee as themselves.
-Having booked Sokratis for pulling Kroos to the floor moments earlier, he was surrounded by Real players when the Greek defender clattered into Luka Modric and, perhaps because of the pressure, gave him his marching orders.
+But with things looking rosy and half-time approaching, Arsenal lost Sokratis, who had first been booked for pulling Kroos to the floor.
+Moments later, the referee was surrounded by Real players when the Greek defender clattered into Luka Modric and he was dismissed.

-And they were level through more good work from Marcelo three minutes later, the Brazilian this time finding Marcelo unmarked at the near post and he fired powerfully beyond Martinez.
+The La Liga side were level through more good work from Marcelo three minutes later.
+The Brazilian found Marcelo unmarked at the near post and he fired powerfully beyond Martinez.

 Bale added to his remarkable appearance by clearing Calum Chambers' effort from a corner off the line before he came close to a second of the night, bending a fine effort with the outside of his left boot just beyond the far post.
 Minutes later Asensio was carried from the pitch on a stretcher with a nasty looking knee injury.

-Late on Nketiah should have won the game for Arsenal but his first effort got stuck under Thibaut Courtois' body, before he nodded wide from close-range moments later leaving the game to be settled by penalties, but misses from Granit Xhaka, Nacho Monreal and Burton handed Real the bonus point.
+Late on Nketiah should have won the game for Arsenal but his first effort got stuck under Thibaut Courtois' body, before he nodded wide from close-range moments later leaving the game to be settled by penalties, Misses from Granit Xhaka, Nacho Monreal and Burton handed Real the bonus point despite Bale also missing from the spot.

 An olive branch for Bale?